yunfanzuo/yunfanzuo.github.io/_pages/about.md

 # 🔥 News
-- *2025.11*: &nbsp;🎉 I join NERC-EBD, CCNU to pursue the Ph.D. degree under the supervision of Prof. Xiaoliang Zhu!
+- *2025.11*: &nbsp;🎉 I will join NERC-EBD, CCNU to pursue the Ph.D. degree under the supervision of Prof. Xiaoliang Zhu, in Summer 2026!
-- *2025.11*: &nbsp;🎉 One paper is accepted by AERA annual meeting.
+- *2025.11*: &nbsp;🎉 One paper is accepted by AERA annual meeting!
 - *2025.04*: &nbsp;🎉 I will join BeFriends as AI Applications Intern, focusing on GenAI-related topics, in Summer 2025!
-- *2024.11*: &nbsp;🎉 One paper is accepted by EITT @ Macau.
+- *2024.11*: &nbsp;🎉 One paper is accepted by EITT @ Macau!
 - *2023.09*: &nbsp;🎉 I join Hubei Key Laboratory of Digital Education, CCNU to pursue the Master degree under the supervision of Prof. Qingtang Liu!

 # 📝 Publications